AllenLiu8888/DECO3500-Doom-Scrollers/README.md

 ## 🧩 Future Improvements

-- Multi‑user group focus
-- Bluetooth app control
-- Online data logging via Wi‑Fi
-- Adjustable focus time
+- Multi‑user group focus; move to Wi‑Fi networking with a server‑hosted database to replace ESP‑NOW and support multi‑user sessions
+- Bluetooth/app/web control to replace the physical button and add social features
-- Power management & battery mode
+- Adjustable focus/break durations, power management & battery optimizations

 ---

 ## 🛠️ Troubleshooting

-- Won’t boot or random reboots: power the servo and buzzer from the AA pack and ensure common ground.
+- Won’t boot or random reboots: power the servo and buzzer from the AA pack, ensure common ground, and press the ESP32 reset button if needed.
-- Buzzer silent: check wiring; module should be active‑high by default.
+- Buzzer silent: check wiring; module is active‑high by default.
-- Servo jitter/weak torque: ensure external power, proper wiring gauge, solid ground; add 220–470 µF capacitor.
+- Servo jitter/weak torque: ensure external power, proper wiring gauge, solid ground; add a 220–470 µF capacitor.
-- LCD blank: confirm I2C address 0x27 and pins SDA=21, SCL=22.
+- LCD blank: confirm I2C address 0x27 and pins SDA=21, SCL=22; if voltage ripple is suspected, press the ESP32 reset button.
-- ESP‑NOW pairing fails: ensure both use the same channel (default 1) and peer MACs are correct (A uses B’s MAC, B uses A’s MAC).
+- ESP‑NOW pairing fails: ensure both use the same channel (default 1) and peer MACs are correct (A uses B’s MAC; B uses A’s MAC).
-- False triggers/no trigger: re‑run `TestingBeforeStart` and replace the three recommended values in the HX711 section of each device’s code.
+- False triggers/no trigger: re‑run `TestingBeforeStart` and replace the three recommended HX711 values in each device’s code.

 ---